Semi-Supervised Laplace Learning on Stiefel Manifolds: Experiments

 \section{Experiments}

 In this section, we present a numerical study of our algorithm applied to image classification in three domains at low label rates.
-We additionally explore medium and large label rates in comparison to recent state-of-the-art methods in the supplemental material.
+We additionally explore medium and large label rates in comparison to recent state-of-the-art methods.

-First, we provide visualizations of predictions made by our proposed models in conjunction with Laplace learning.
-Note that a significant number of predictions made by Laplace Learning are concentrated around the origin.